howardsolutions/react-testing-note/README.md

 - Elements CAN BE manually assigned a ROLE.
 Even trained engineers do this incorrectly

-- React Testing Lib prefer way of finding elements by role.
+- <strong> React Testing Lib prefer way of finding elements by role. </strong>

 For example: